 The annual assessment will be determined by a budget prepared by the Association and assessed to each lot.

 The maximum annual assessment may be increased by not more than five percent (5%) a year.
-The annual assessment may only be increased by more than five percent by a vote of two thirds (2/3) of each class of members who are voting in person or by proxy at a meeting duly called for this purpose.
+The annual assessment may only be increased by more than five percent by a vote of two thirds (2/3) of Members who are voting in person or by proxy at a meeting duly called for this purpose.

 The Board of Directors may fix the annual assessment at an amount not in excess of the maximum.

 Section 4.
 Special Assessments for Capital Improvements.
-In addition to the annual assessments authorized above, the Association may levy in any assessment year a special assessment applicable to that year only for the purpose of defraying, in whole or in part, the cost of any construction, reconstructions, repair or replacement of a capital improvement upon the Common Area, including fixtures and personal property related thereto, provided that any such assessment shall have the assent to two thirds (2/3) of the votes of each class of members who are voting in person or by proxy at a meeting duly called for this purpose.
+In addition to the annual assessments authorized above, the Association may levy in any assessment year a special assessment applicable to that year only for the purpose of defraying, in whole or in part, the cost of any construction, reconstructions, repair or replacement of a capital improvement upon the Common Area, including fixtures and personal property related thereto, provided that any such assessment shall have the assent to two thirds (2/3) of the votes of Members who are voting in person or by proxy at a meeting duly called for this purpose.

 Section 5.
 Notice and Quorum for any Action Authorized Under Sections 3 and 4.
 Written notice of any meeting called for the purpose of taking any action authorized under Sections 3 and 4 above shall be sent to all members not less than 30 days nor more than 60 days in advance of the meeting.
-At the first such meeting called, the presence of Members or of proxies entitled to cast sixty percent (60%) of the votes of each class of membership in good standing shall constitute a quorum.
+At the first such meeting called, the presence of Members or of proxies entitled to cast sixty percent (60%) of the votes in good standing shall constitute a quorum.
 If the required quorum is not present, another meeting may be called subject to the same notice requirement, and the required quorum at the subsequent meeting shall be one half (1/2) of the required quorum at the preceding meeting.
 No such subsequent meeting shall be held more than sixty (60) days following the preceding meeting.

 Section 6.
 Uniform Base of Assessment.
 Both annual and special assessments must be fixed at a uniform rate for all lots and may be collected on a monthly basis.